Sonaza/Candy/README.md

 return string.reverse(text);
 ```

-Visibility callback function receives two parameters: text and icon.
-It expects a boolean as return (true is visible).
+Visibility callback function receives two parameters: text (with color information stripped) and icon.
+It expects a boolean or nil as return (true is visible).

 Example:
 ```lua